Google Compute Engine launches GPU support in beta, but requires raising your quota

 “Most established projects have quota already in place.
 Quota requests for new projects and free trials will be quickly filled (24-48 hours),” the spokesperson told VentureBeat in an email.
 “We are rolling out a console this week that will make the quota requests clear and easy.”
 Some existing projects already have GPU quotas, the spokesperson noted.

-Public cloud market leader Amazon Web Services (AWS) offers GPU-backed instances but doesn’t let customers make custom VM instances, and it charges by the hour while Google charges by the minute.
+Public cloud market leader Amazon Web Services (AWS) offers GPU-backed instances but doesn’t let customers make custom VM instances.
+And it charges by the hour, while Google charges by the minute.
 The same can be said of Microsoft Azure’s N-Series GPU-backed instances.

-While Google is bringing out GPUs after Amazon and Microsoft have done that, Google is trying to stand out partly by offering a variety of GPUs to choose from.
-In the future it will make AMD FirePro S9300 x2 GPUs available.
+While Google is bringing out GPUs after Amazon and Microsoft have done the same, Google is trying to stand out partly by offering a variety of GPUs to choose from.
+In the future, it will make AMD FirePro S9300 x2 GPUs available.
 The spokesperson wouldn’t comment on timing.